tinkerlev/SmartForce/README.md

-# SmartForce - AI-Assisted Web Login Bruteforcer
+# SmartForce - Intelligent Web Login Bruteforcer

 SmartForce is a lightweight and beginner-friendly tool that helps simulate automated login testing — for **educational, ethical, and research purposes only**.

 It helps students, researchers, and ethical hackers understand how login mechanisms behave under realistic testing conditions.

 ⚠️ **This tool is strictly for learning and authorized security testing.
-Never use it on systems you don't have permission to test.**
+Never use it on systems you don’t have permission to test.**

 ---